stahlmanDesign/rc-loading-spinner/README.md

 # sd-react-loading
-Simple React component that shows a loading spinner and a message
+React component that shows a loading spinner and a message

 # Git repository
 - https://github.com/stahlmanDesign/sd-react-loading